 First built in 1790, the Bucks County Playhouse began its journey as a theater in 1938.
 For decades, it was essentially the testing ground for Broadway—plays and actors debuted here in the summer, were workshopped, and moved on to the big leagues nearby in Manhattan.

 The Playhouse hosted works by Neil Simon and was the site of Grace Kelly’s acting debut.
 Actors like Robert Redford, Angela Lansbury, and Dick van Dyke graced its stage.
-Reopened 2012 after a brief hiatus, Bucks County Playhouse operates year-round, welcoming thousands of visitors to see its regular performances.
+Bucks County Playhouse operates year-round, welcoming thousands of visitors to see its regular performances.
 It also has a restaurant with beautiful riverfront views.

 See the historic stone houses